 - Preference given to students who have not received this scholarship previously.

-Awards notification will be approximately two weeks after the application due date.
+Awards notification will be approximately two to three weeks after the application due date.

 A complete application (found here) consists of:

 - Student Statement, one-page, single-spaced, on the intended use for the scholarship and the role of Latin American and/or Caribbean studies in your academic program;

 - Two letters of recommendation from UWM faculty, on letterhead and addressed to the faculty review committee.
 They may be sent electronically from their university email account or delivered in-person with the envelope sealed and signed by the recommenders with your name and scholarship on the envelope (see below);

 - Copy of your unofficial transcript, sent electronically from your UWM email account or delivered in-person, with your name and scholarship on the envelope (see below);